Optimizing Treatment Allocation in the Presence of Interference

 We identify three significant limitations in the current approaches to address the IM problem.
-Firstly, \textit{node features are mostly ignored}.
+First, \textit{node features are mostly ignored}.
 Nevertheless, these features may contain important information regarding the spread of behaviors or effects through the network \citep{ogburn2014causal,ma2021causal}.
-Secondly, to the best of our knowledge, \textit{existing methods typically assume a homogeneous effect of treatment}.
+Second, \textit{existing methods typically assume a homogeneous direct effect of treatment}.
 More specifically, it is assumed that all entities will respond positively (e.g., purchase the product) if they receive treatment.
 Yet, in many applications, treatment effects vary among entities, and the susceptibility to treatment often depends on entity characteristics \citep{shalit2017estimating,athey2016recursive}.
-Lastly, the most commonly used \textit{diffusion processes rely on assumptions rather than data}.
+Last, the most commonly used \textit{diffusion processes rely on assumptions rather than data}.
 However, employing an ill-defined diffusion process to solve the IM problem may lead to suboptimal outcomes \citep{aral2018social}.

 \textbf{Uplift Modeling.}\; Another method for optimizing treatment allocation is UM \citep{devriendt2018literature}.
 This approach involves estimating the ITE for each entity, ranking them according to these estimates, and selecting the top $k$ ranked entities with the highest expected ITE for treatment.
 An important limitation of this approach, however, is its \textit{assumption that entities are independent of each other}.
 This assumption is violated in network settings where entities influence each other, such as marketing or vaccination campaigns.
 Recently, advanced causal inference methods have been proposed to cope with such network effects, known as spillover effects, by incorporating network information to estimate treatment effects \citep{forastiere2021identification,jiang2022estimating,cai2023generalization,huang2023modeling}.
 However, even with the capability to estimate treatment effects in the presence of interference, determining the optimal treatment allocation has been largely overlooked.
 Ranking entities according to their estimated treatment effects is no longer a possibility because the decision to treat one entity may impact the decision whether or not to treat another entity.